actions/python-versions/README.md

 More versions will (soon!) be available to install on-the-fly through the [`setup-python`](https://github.com/actions/setup-python) action.

 ## Adding new versions
 We are trying to build and release new versions of Python as soon as they are released.
-Please open an issue if any versions are missing.
+Please open an issue in [actions/virtual-environments](https://github.com/actions/virtual-environments) if any versions are missing.

 ## Contribution
 Contributions are welcome!
 See [Contributor's Guide](./CONTRIBUTING.md) for more details about contribution process and code structure